Like or Share non-GMO Soybean Article

 Taiwan has been Eating non-GMO Soybean Products and Drinking non-GMO Soymilk that’s been Causing Cancer for Decades!

-I know the concern on everyone’s mind right now is Covid-19, but considering how cancer has been the leading cause of death in Taiwan for 38 consecutive years, with over 50,000 dying in 2019 alone and the cancer mortality rate rising every year — far surpassing all covid deaths (under 100 in total) — this issue should be looked at with the upmost seriousness regardless of the timing, especially since staying healthy is the best way to keep a strong immune system that stops one from getting covid — or any yearly common cold or flu that's going around — or assist in getting rid of covid — or any virus — quickly after not being healthy enough and letting a virus infiltrate the body.
+I know the concern on everyone’s mind right now is Covid-19, but considering how cancer has been the leading cause of death in Taiwan for 38 consecutive years, with over 50,000 dying in 2019 alone and the cancer mortality rate rising every year — far surpassing all covid deaths (under 100 in total at the time of this article) (update: the deaths rose quickly after the vaccine campaign.
+Find out why in my other article: Pandemic or Plandemic?) — so the glyphosate issue should be looked at with the upmost seriousness regardless of the timing, especially since staying healthy is the best way to keep a strong immune system that stops one from getting covid — or any yearly common cold or flu that's going around — or assist in getting rid of covid — or any virus — quickly after not being healthy enough and letting a virus infiltrate the body.
 If one continually stayed healthy of body and mind, they would never contract a single cold, flu, or any virus (including covid).
 I’m speaking from experience when I say this because I haven’t been sick in the last five years.
 Therefore, the two issues — covid and cancer — are intertwined, and just because we’re dealing with one major issue doesn’t mean we can’t take a little time to deal with another major issue, one that has been secretly and slowly killing Taiwanese for decades.
-(Learn more about the science and myths of masks to stay healthy.)
 Yes, one can get cancer from many things, but considering how soybeans are the main food staple in the Taiwanese diet, with many Taiwanese eating soy products and/or drinking soymilk on a daily basis — myself included, I love soymilk — it could be considered one of the leading causes of cancer in Taiwan.

 For decades, Taiwan has been eating soy products that cause cancer.
 “Not me,” you may say, “I only eat soy-based foods and drink soymilk made from non-GMO soybeans and sometimes it’s even IP-Certified.”
 I was one of the people that said this for decades, but now I know that most non-GMO soybeans are unhealthy and are increasing your chances of getting cancer.
 We know that GMO soybeans are unhealthy, but why are non-GMO soybeans also unhealthy?
 Because glyphosate is not only being sprayed in the soil, but is being sprayed directly on non-GMO soybean crops.
 Glyphosate is the key ingredient in Monsanto’s Roundup, the most widely used herbicide around the world, including in Taiwan.
 Taiwan produces a very small amount of soybeans, so the soybean demand in Taiwan has been mostly fulfilled by the importing of non-GMO soybeans from America and Canada, the two countries that use the most glyphosate in the world.
 It’s nice to know that Taiwan has recognized GMOs as dangerous — banning the production of them in Taiwan and banning the eating of them in the public school system — but they have yet to recognize that non-GMO crops contain high levels of chemical residue, particularly glyphosate, with non-GMO soybeans being one of the most tainted crops on the list.